flooq/gsn-sn8/README.md

 ### Conda

-1. There is a command in provided baseline Dockerfile (install if needed) `apt-get install postgresql-client libpq-dev gdal-bin libgdal-dev curl -y`
+1. There is a command in provided baseline Dockerfile (install if needed) `apt-get install libpq-dev gdal-bin libgdal-dev -y`

 2. Create environment gsn-sn8